 Journal Articles and Book Chapters

-Rogers, P.M. (in press).
+Rogers, P.M.
+(2017).
 Crossing the borders of professional practice through initiative, interaction, and participation.
 In A. Davis & S. Webb (Eds.), Metamorphosis: The effects of professional development on graduate students.
 Southland, TX: Fountainhead Press.

 Rogers, P.M., Zawacki, T. & Baker.
 S. (2016) Uncovering Challenges and Pedagogical Complications in Dissertation Writing and Supervisory Practices: Findings from a Multi-method Study of Doctoral Students and Advisers.
 In Simpson, S., Cox, M., Caplan, N., & Phillips, T. (Eds.)
 Supporting Graduate Student Writers: Research, Pedagogy, Program Design.
 Ann Arbor, MI: U of Michigan Press.